 Hoping to check another job off her to-do list, she finally squeezed a routine wellness appointment onto her calendar.
 But when Phyliss’ medical chart showed no recent mammogram, her primary care physician grew concerned.

 "When my doctor asked how long it had been since my last mammogram, I didn’t want to admit that I hadn’t had one in years," Phyliss said, remembering how the medical professional urged her to get a breast exam as soon as possible.
+"Because I didn’t have a family history of breast cancer, I thought I didn’t have to worry."

 Luckily, Phyliss came in at just the right time.
 Her mammogram caught a concerning lump that couldn’t be seen with the naked eye.
 Following a biopsy, she was diagnosed with breast cancer.